line/armeria/site/src/sphinx/server-annotated-service.rst

     an index which starts with ``0``, so it may be mapped to a parameter of the service method.

-You can get the value of a path variable, a named capturing group of the regular expression or wildcards of the glob pattern in your service method by annotating a parameter with `@Param`_ as follows.
+You can get the value of a path variable, a named capturing group of the regular expression or wildcards of the glob pattern in your service method by annotating a parameter with :api:`@Param` as follows.
-Please refer to :ref:`parameter-injection` for more information about `@Param`_.
+Please refer to :ref:`parameter-injection` for more information about :api:`@Param`.

 .. code-block:: java